What Is An IVC Filter?

 What Types of IVC Filters Cause Injuries?

 The types of IVC filters that have been reported as faulty and are the subject of lawsuits include the Bard G2 Express Filter, Bard Recovery Filter, Bard G2 Filter, Cook Gunther Tulip Filter, Cook Celect Filter, and Boston Scientific Greenfield Filter.

-According the the Food and Drug Administration, the use of IVC filters is risky, so the filters should be removed as soon as a patient’s risk of having a pulmonary embolism subsides.
+According to the Food and Drug Administration, the use of IVC filters is risky, so the filters should be removed as soon as a patient’s risk of having a pulmonary embolism subsides.
 Further, studies have shown that a more effective alternative treatment for blood clots that can cause pulmonary embolisms is blood-thinning medication.
 Despite knowing this information as early as 2010, manufacturers of the IVC filters continue to market the filters to doctors and patients.

 Yes, if you have been injured by a defective IVC filter, you can sue the manufacturer of the filter.
 Attorneys in Georgia and across the country have filed lawsuits against manufacturers under theories of defective design, negligence, misrepresentation, and failure to warn.
 If you are a patient who has experienced complications with IVC filters, please call Betty Nguyen Davis at 404-593-2620 or 404-733-1166 for a consultation with an attorney.